Icinga/icingaweb2-module-director/doc/02-Installation.md

 navigate into `Configuration / Modules / director` and select the `Configuration` tab.

 Either way you'll reach the kickstart wizards.
-Follow the instructions and you're all done!
+Follow the instructions, and you're all done!